 dancer with the Columbia City Ballet (CCB) from 2001 until 2012, performing as a

-soloist in the CCB season.
-Miranda continues to dance with, and choreograph
+and Assistant to the Artistic Director.
+Miranda also continues to dance with, and choreograph

 for Dance Prism

 https://www.danceprism.com/ of Concord, MA where she also serves as

 Bailey Therapeutic Massage has been the winner

 of the Community Newspapers' Readers Choice Awards - Best Massage in Maynard,

 2003, 2004, 2005, 2006, 2007, 2008, 2009 and 2010, and

 Honorable Mention 2011, 2012, 2013,2014, 2015 and 2017.

 Barry has been teaching